On a client’s profile, you can access the Medications tab to prescribe new medications and manage existing ones.

 How do I request and process Prior Authorization for medication electronically?

-Electronic Prior Authorization (ePA) is a secure way to request and process Prior Authorization (PA) for medications electronically.
-You can access this through the DrFirst panel.
-To do this:
+Electronic Prior Authorization (ePA) is a secure, electronic way to request and process Prior Authorization (PA) for medications.
+You’ll be alerted whether a PA is required when you’re creating a new prescription for the client.

 Once completed, you’ll see an alert that lets you know that the process has been started.